6 November 2019

 The 18-year-old is far from a veteran of her sport but is preparing for a third appearance at the Championships and will aim to add to a haul of five global medals in Dubai.

-Adenegan – who made her debut on the world stage aged 14 – holidayed in the United Arab Emirates last summer so the prospect of November’s showpiece holds no fear whatsoever.
+Adenegan holidayed in the United Arab Emirates last summer so the prospect of this week’s showpiece holds no fear whatsoever.

-“I’m going to Dubai with a mindset that I’ve been there before and I know what to expect,” said the triple Paralympic medallist.
+“I’m going to Dubai with a mindset that I’ve been there before and I know what to expect,” said the three-time Paralympic medallist.

 “You’re able to perform a lot better when you don’t feel pressured, anxious or overwhelmed by the occasion.
 I’ve done a worlds, I’ve done a Paralympics and it feels quite normal for me.